BCM-Neurosurgery/video-sync/docs/docs/understanding-data/understanding-nev.md

 ### Basic Header

 The basic header contains global metadata about the recording session, including the timestamp resolution and the origin of time.
-You can inspect it using the following method.
+You can inspect it using `pyvideosync.nev.get_basic_header`.
 Key fields:

 - **TimeStampResolution**: Number of timestamp ticks per second (e.g., 30,000 means 1 tick = 33.3 μs).
 - **SampleTimeResolution**: Used for waveform sampling resolution, often the same as TimeStampResolution.